pymatting/pymatting/paper/paper.md

 The $\texttt{estimate\_alpha\_cf}$ method implements closed-form alpha estimation, whereas the $\texttt{estimate\_foreground\_cf}$ method implements the closed-form foreground estimation [@levin2007closed].
 The $\texttt{stack\_images}$ method can be used to compose the foreground onto a new background.

 More code examples at different levels of abstraction can be found in the documentation of the toolbox.
-PyMatting can be easily installed through pip.

 ## Performance Comparison